This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Can energetic boundaries be set without saying anything out loud?

 Yes.
-Many of the most effective energetic boundaries are entirely internal — a shift in orientation, a decision about how much of yourself you bring to a particular interaction, a choice about how deeply you allow someone else’s emotional state to register in your own nervous system.
+Many of the most effective energetic boundaries are entirely internal — a shift in orientation, a decision about how much of yourself you bring to a particular interaction, a choice about how deeply you allow someone else’s emotional state to register in your own energy field.
 External communication becomes necessary when a behavioral change is required from the other person.
 But the internal boundary — the felt sense of your own energy as distinct from theirs — can be set and maintained without any external declaration.

 Disclaimer: The content on this site is for informational and personal development purposes only.
 It is not intended as medical, psychological, or therapeutic advice and does not replace the guidance of a qualified healthcare professional.
 If you are experiencing mental health concerns, please consult a licensed professional.
 This site may contain affiliate links — if you purchase through a link we may earn a small commission at no extra cost to you.
 Results will vary based on individual effort and consistency.